Follow Your Heart: Kayaking the Weeki Wachee River

 Problems in Paradise…and Solutions

 Known for crystal-clear clarity and manatee sightings, the Weeki Wachee River has an unfortunate over-crowding problem, especially on the weekends and holidays.
-The city is combating this issue by only allowing 70 boats per hour to launch from the state park.
-There are also talks about capping daily launch limits to 400 kayaks and bringing a law-enforcement presence onto the river to prevent littering and enforce the river rules.
+In October (2018) the Florida DEP announced they are limiting launches from the state park to 280 individuals a day.
+Because of this, reservations are required by everyone launching from the state park, even private launches.
+They also introduced a law-enforcement presence onto the river to prevent littering and enforce the river rules.

 Hernando County has even created a gulf paddling experience, the Coastal Paddling Trail, a 1.7 mile marked trail from Bayport to Linda Pedersen Park in hopes of drawing some of the crowds away from the Weeki Wachee River.